responsive-sk/hdm-boot/docs/PHPSTAN_COMPLETE_SUCCESS.md

 ## 🎊 Celebration

-**MVA Bootstrap has achieved something extraordinary in the PHP world:**
+**HDM Boot has achieved something extraordinary in the PHP world:**

 > **Perfect PHPStan Level MAX compliance with zero errors across the entire codebase**